overtone/overtone/README.md

 ### Live-coding and musical exploration

-Overtone is a toolkit for creating synthesizers and making music.
+Overtone is an Open Source toolkit for creating synthesizers and making music.
 It provides:

 * a Clojure API to the SuperCollider synthesis engine
 * a growing library of musical functions (scales, chords, rhythms, arpeggiators, etc.)